Sondro/SDFEditor/README.md

 ### Libraries
 - ThirdParty directory contains all the third party libraries used in this project, including the imgui backend.
 This libraries are compiled as part of the sbx library.
-- sbx is a library that carries common utilities from other tool projects.
+- sbx is a library that carries common utilities from other tool projects like [TexGraph](https://galloscript.itch.io/texgraph).
 Most of it is removed for now, the intention is move generic functionality from SDFEditor source to sbx.

 ### SDFEditor modules
 - /GPU contains the renderer code that generates SDF data and draws the scene.
 The resources used from OpenGL 4.5 API are wrapped by a RAII-style set of classes.